 Improved Durability and Confidence

 A glove that fits properly lasts longer, plain and simple.
-You save money by not having to replace torn globes constantly.
+You save money by not having to replace torn gloves constantly.
 But more importantly, there’s a mental advantage.
 Stepping up to a shot without having to fidget with your glove or worry that it might slip on your downswing eliminates a useless distraction.
 It allows you to trust your connection to the club and focus entirely on making your best possible swing.

 Final Thoughts